List of The Bill home video releases: YouTube

-On 19 March 2013, Fremantle Media began uploading episodes of The Bill onto video-sharing website YouTube.
+On 19 March 2013, more than three years since the cancellation on ITV, Fremantle Media began uploading episodes of The Bill onto video-sharing website YouTube.
 Currently, the first five episodes of the first series are available, with a banner displayed, stating that there are "more episodes coming soon".

 In January 2025, Fremantle Media started uploading episodes of The Bill to a new channel on YouTube.
 Starting with season 1 (including the pilot episode "Woodentop"), all episodes have been uploaded, in order of each season, at a rate of about five a day.
-As of the end of September 2025, episodes to the end of season 11 are available.
+As of late April 2026, episodes to the end of season 16 are available.

 Opening titles have been stripped to show only a few seconds of the title card.
 Notably, the "Devised by Geoff McQueen" credit is missing.
 End credits are also missing.